Fillmore and Western Railway: History

 The track is a standard gauge railroad constructed in 1887 by Southern Pacific Railroad through the Santa Clara River Valley in Ventura County, California.
 This line was originally part of the Southern Pacific's main line between San Francisco and Los Angeles before the shorter Montalvo Cutoff was built through the Santa Susana Mountains in 1904.
 State Route 126 follows roughly the same route from Ventura to Santa Clarita.
 The track was used extensively by Southern Pacific as late as the 1950s to haul citrus from packing houses at the communities along the Santa Clara River.
 In 1995, the branch line that connects at its west end to the Union Pacific at Montalvo in Ventura was purchased from Southern Pacific by the Ventura County Transportation Commission.
 The eastern end of the line terminates in Piru as storm damage in 1979 severed the eastern end of the line to Saugus in Los Angeles County.

 Short Line Enterprises was a company that provided railcars for use in movie productions.
 They came to Fillmore in 1991 to use the rail line and eventually added tourist and dinner trains.

 The railroad operated a year-round tourist train and offers numerous special events, including the Railroad Days Festival, the Pumpkinliner, Christmas Tree Trains, the North Pole Express, and the Day Out with Thomas.
 The normal schedule involved weekend excursions, dinner trains, murder mystery trains, barbecue trains, and shopping excursions to nearby Santa Paula.

-The F&W was used in more than 400 movie, TV and commercial shots.
-Movies shot on the railroad include Throw Momma from the Train, Three Amigos, Seabiscuit, Get Smart, Rails & Ties and Race to Witch Mountain.
+The F&W was used in more than 400 movies, TV and commercial shots.
+Movies shot on the railroad include Throw Momma from the Train, Three Amigos, Seabiscuit, Get Smart, Rails & Ties, I’ll Remember April, and Race to Witch Mountain.
 Television series CSI, NCIS: Los Angeles and Criminal Minds have used the railroad for location shooting.

 The rail yard is located adjacent to the restored city hall in downtown Fillmore and is part of the revitalized section of the city rebuilt after the extensive damage caused by the 1994 Northridge earthquake that brought down the facades of many nearby businesses.
 A vintage 1906 80-ton turntable bridge originally installed in Capreol, Ontario, was purchased from the Canadian National Railway by the Santa Clara River Valley Railroad Historical Society (SCRVRHS) and was installed in a newly constructed pit on February 7, 2007.
 The turntable allows not only turning of locomotives and cars but also access to planned facilities on tracks in the narrow yard area.
 This area is planned to be the center of a proposed railway heritage park complex that will also feature a roundhouse and a Railroad Interpretive Center Museum.

 Ventura County Transportation Commission reached a settlement with the Fillmore and Western for trains to operate until 2021.
 Fillmore and Western's lease agreement expired after June 30, 2021.
 The final scheduled excursion trip was on June 26.

 The Sierra Northern Railway became the contract operator of the line in December after approval by the Ventura County Transportation Commission.